phimage/NotarizationInfo/README.md

 # NotarizationInfo

-Decode notarization information from upload and info request using `xcrun altool` with `--output-format xml` as argument.
+Decode notarization information from upload, info and history request using `xcrun altool` with `--output-format xml` as argument.

 ## Decode